Jay Pond-Jones

 Jay Pond-Jones (born 1 July 1957) is a British executive producer, writer, and advertising creative director.
 He is a partner in the London-based production companies Studio Sixty Billion and Colour TV.
 Pond-Jones started his career in advertising, working for both D'Arcy Masius Benton & Bowles and GGT.
 He is known as the co-creator of French Connection's FCUK campaign.

-He rose to fame in the noughties when he was involved in the creation of a new form of reality tv, Flipside TV.
+He rose to fame in the 2000s, when he was involved in the creation of a new form of reality tv, Flipside TV.
 Flipside's host and celebrities would review TV shows live while flipping channels.
 The format has since evolved into similar reality shows, such as Gogglebox.
 He has since worked as Executive Producer on various British TV shows, including Celebrity Soup, KSI DEMOLISHED, and Jack and Dean of All Trades.
 During the COVID-19 pandemic, he created BoomBoomZoom, a provider of entertainment via Zoom.

 Pond-Jones continued to work in advertising from 2011 onwards, spending period at London-based agency BMB.